wangyu-/UDPspeeder/README.md

     --random-drop         <number>        simulate packet loss ,unit:0.01%. default value: 0 --disable-obscure     <number>        disable obscure,to save a bit bandwidth and cpu developer options:
+    --fifo                <string>        use a fifo(named pipe) for sending commands to the running program,so that you can change fec encode parameters dynamically,check readme.md in repository for supported commands.
     -j ,--jitter          jmin:jmax       similiar to -j above,but create jitter randomly between jmin and jmax -i,--interval         imin:imax       similiar to -i above,but scatter randomly between imin and imax -q,--queue-len        <number>        max fec queue len,only for mode 0